wlloyduw/OLD-ContainerProfiler/README.md

 At the end of this command you should see "sysbench" telling the docker to start the sysbench image.
 You need to change this to 'container-name', whatever you chose in step 4.

 Open "process_pack.sh".
 This file contains the bash commands that will be executed in the container.
 It contains the commands for sysbench and stress-ng by default.
 Delete them and enter your own commands for the job you'd like to profile.

+## Preparing the Container Profiler - Method 2
+An alternate method to using the container profiler by downloading the alpine/ubuntu containerized version.

+To build

+docker build -t biodepot/profiler:alpine_3.7 .
+To use the alpine container

+docker run --rm  -it -v $PWD:/.cprofiles  biodepot/profiler:alpine_3.7 sleep 10
+If you leave out the volume mapping

+-v <host_dir>:/.cprofiles
+then no profiling will take place.
+Otherwise the json files will appear in <host_dir>

+The delta is set to 1 second by default.
+This can be changed by changing the DELTA environment variable i.e.

+The following command collects data every 2 seconds

+docker run --rm  -it -v $PWD:/.cprofiles -e DELTA=2 biodepot/profiler:alpine_3.7 sleep 10
+Finally, internally the json files are stored in the /.cprofiles directory.
+This can be changed using the OUTPUTDIR environment variable i.e. to have the json files written internally to /var/profiles:

+docker run --rm  -it -v $PWD:/var/profiles -e OUTPUTDIR='/var/profiles' biodepot/profiler:alpine_3.7 sleep 10
+This option is included on the off-chance that the default /.cprofiles is in use for something else.

+## Graph Visualizations

+The container profiler offers scripts that can be used to graph JSON output from the container profilers.

 ## Starting the Profiler